mullerdavid/ctf_writeups/cyberquest24/Finals_Web_Panicsurf_Thunder/WRITEUP.md

 # Patching

-As an alternative, patching the support checks ([Main_patched.swf](workdir/Main_patched.swf)) out reveals the first letter of the flag, and the subsequent ones can be also catched in the traffic.
+As an alternative, patching the support checks ([Main_patched.swf](workdir/Main_patched.swf)) out reveals the first letter of the flag, and the subsequent ones can be also caught in the traffic.

 ![](screenshots/4.png)